 Number of partitions

 It is evident that both MBR and GPT have a primary or dynamic design for the partitions.
 However, GPT is compatible with 128 partitions as compared to the meager 4 in MBR systems.
 It is possible to “increase” the number of partitions in MBR although that only means that you have to modify one partition into an extended one so that multiple logical drives can be created.

-Additionally, with disk or storage device, there is a backup formed which isn’t the case for MBR partitioning.
+Additionally, with a disk or storage devices, there is a backup formed which isn’t the case for MBR partitioning.
 Moreover, GPT has seamless and reliable operations because of replication and Cyclical Redundancy (CRC) protection of the partition map.
-It also functions as a system volume on x64 reliant platforms such as Windows XP Professional x64 Edition, as well as Windows Server SP1 for the GPT in x86 variety of the Windows Server 2003 Family.
+It also functions as a system volume on x64-reliant platforms such as Windows XP Professional x64 Edition, as well as Windows Server SP1 for the GPT in x86 variety of the Windows Server 2003 Family.

 When it comes to security, GPT has sound mechanisms that can detect whether anything has been altered by using the checksum, firmware, and bootloader, to determine if something is wrong on the partition map.
 If any anomaly is detected, primary efforts are made to retrieve your data or repair it where possible.

 There are lots of advantages when using GPT.
 It is a fact that once a partition table in MBR is corrupted, nothing can be done to retrieve your information, and it’s otherwise lost.
 Concerning security, GPT has many advanced protocols.